puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 {% figure './assets/setup_ifconfig.png' %}

 The IP address for the VM in the above example is: __192.168.16.135__.
 Please note that the IP address for your VM will be different.

+One more thing before we are done.
+To ensure you have the best experience, and the quest progress tracking works as expected, you need to **logout from the VM**.

+Type the command:

+    exit

+and press enter, in the VM.

 Now you are ready to learn more about Puppet using the installation of Puppet Enterprise on the VM.
 Please continue following the rest of the Quest Guide.
 We hope you have fun learning Puppet!